 10. Get yourself out of a jam

 Never do anything you feel unsure about.
-If you are in any way afraid of your date, use your best judgment to defuse the situation and get out of there.
+If you are in any way afraid of your date, use your best judgment to diffuse the situation and get out of there.
 Excuse yourself long enough to call a friend for advice, ask someone else on the scene for help or slip out the back door and drive away.
 If you feel you are in danger, call the police; it’s always better to be safe than sorry.
 Never worry or feel embarrassed about your behavior; your safety is much more important than one person’s opinion of you.